smcclatchy/wrangling-genomics/_episodes/02-quality-control.md

 Now that we've looked at our HTML reports to get a feel for the data, let's look more closely at the other output files.
-Go back to the tab in your terminal program that is connected to your AWS instance (the tab label will start with `dcuser@ip`) and make sure you're in our results subdirectory.
+Go back to the tab in your terminal program that is connected to Sumner (the tab label will start with `yourUserName@sumner.jax.org`) and make sure you're in our results subdirectory.

 ~~~